diberry/microsoft-mcp/docs-generation/README.md

 ## Process Flow

 1. **Data Extraction**: The PowerShell script calls the Azure MCP CLI (`dotnet run -- tools list`) to extract tool information
+2. **Metadata Extraction**: The ToolMetadataExtractor can be used to extract ToolMetadata properties from tool source files
-2. **Data Processing**: CLI output is saved as JSON and passed to the C# generator
+3. **Data Processing**: CLI output and metadata are saved as JSON and passed to the C# generator
-3. **Template Processing**: The C# generator uses Handlebars.Net to process templates with the extracted data
+4. **Template Processing**: The C# generator uses Handlebars.Net to process templates with the extracted data
-4. **Documentation Generation**: Multi-page Markdown documentation is generated in the `generated/multi-page/` directory
+5. **Documentation Generation**: Multi-page Markdown documentation is generated in the `generated/multi-page/` directory

 ## Dependencies